Ryan-VAR/AR-Project/README.md

 # Hi there,
-# Welcome to my Augmented and Virtual reality Github Page.
+# Welcome to my augmented and virtual reality Github Page.